Chicago Nursing Home Abuse Attorney

 - Attorney fees

-At Staver Law Group, we have lawyers experienced in successful representation of nursing home residents who have suffered injuries because of abuse, neglect, or other violations of their rights.
+At Staver Accident Injury Lawyers, P.C., we have Chicago injury lawyers experienced in the successful representation of nursing home residents who have suffered injuries because of abuse, neglect, or other violations of their rights.
 We offer zealous and compassionate representation to nursing home residents or their families who want to stop the neglect or abuse and make sure that the nursing home owner or licensee ultimately responsible for the neglect or abuse provides fair compensation for the harm caused.

 Contact us today at (312) 236-2900 for a free consultation with a Chicago nursing home lawyer.